drpetersonfernandes/SimpleLauncher/parameters.md

 .

-**Emulator Name:** MAME aquarius<br>
+**Emulator Name:** MAME<br>
 **Emulator Path (Example):** C:\Emulators\MAME\mame.exe<br>
 **Emulator Parameters (Example using absolute paths):** -rompath "C:\Emulators\MAME\roms;C:\Emulators\MAME\bios;C:\Mattel Aquarius" aquarius<br>
 **Emulator Parameters (Example using relative paths):** -rompath "%EMULATORFOLDER%\roms;%EMULATORFOLDER%\bios;%SYSTEMFOLDER%" aquarius<br>
 **Fullscreen Parameter:** -window<br>

-This emulator is available for Windows-x64 and Windows-arm64.<br>.
+This emulator is available for Windows-x64 and Windows-arm64.<br>
-'Simple Launcher' has a special logic to launch Mattel Aquarius games; that is required by MAME.<br>
+Please use the exact Emulator Name provided above.<br>
-For the logic to work, you need to add the word 'Aquarius' into the System Name.<br>
+To use this emulator you need the use a MAME compatible set of ROMs, with the right filenames.<br>
-The logic will only send the filename of the file (without the filepath and without the file extension) to the launching call.
+You can find the right set of ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/index.html) website.
+I am not affiliated with PleasureDome in any way.

 ## Mattel Intellivision